mhowlett/Nhiredis/README.md

 ## Benchmarks

 The distribution includes a simple benchmark utility that repeatedly sets, gets and deletes keys in a redis database using Nhiredis and ServiceStack.Redis.
-This utility suggests that:
+On my laptop, this utility suggests that:

 * Nhiredis is between 1-2% slower than ServiceStack.Redis.
 * but Nhiredis consumes approximately 5-10% less memory than ServiceStack.Redis.